 I’ve really taken my time to get to know the best Helsinki cafes.
-Not just now when I got back from Thailand but also before my stay in Asia.
-It really is my favourite thing to do, exploring new cafes and visiting the old, favourite ones, by myself, reading some magazines while enjoying a latte with something sweet.
+Not just now when I’m back from Thailand but also before my stay in Asia.
+It really is my favourite thing to do, exploring new coffee shops and visiting the old, favourite ones, by myself, reading some magazines while enjoying a latte with something sweet.

 The Best Helsinki Cafes